saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 #### Team Management Sync

-App Storage uses a Team Management sync feature that allows for user permissions schemes.
+App Storage uses a Team Management sync feature that allows user permission schemes.
 In other words, a Sauce Labs admin (either an org admin or a team admin) can control access to individual application files or specific binary/script files.
-By default, all uploaded files are shared with the same team where the user participates currently.
-You, as a user, can only access files that are shared with the team where you contribute/participate unless your role is an organization admin in which case you have access to all files in your particular organization.
+By default, all uploaded files are shared with the same team in which the user participates.
+As a user, you can only access files shared with the team where you contribute/participate unless your role is an organization admin; in this case, you have access to all files in your particular organization.

 To manage access to your organization go to **Account** > **Team Management**.